AlexandreMrozinski/Resume/README.md

 **The land-sea continuum and antibiotic-resistant bacteria**

-Directors : Pr.
-Gwenaëlle Le Blay and Dr. Michèle Gourmelon
+Directors : Dr. Michèle Gourmelon and Pr.
+Gwenaëlle Le Blay

-Study on the prevalence of resistance in marine bacteria isolated from sediments, water, and digestive glands of clams (_Ruditapes_ _philippinarum_, using a phenotypic and genotypic approach (qPCR and long-reads sequencing (ONT)).
+Study on the prevalence of resistance in marine bacteria isolated from sediments, water, and digestive glands of clams (_Ruditapes_ _philippinarum_), by a phenotypic and genotypic approach using qPCR and whole genome sequencing by long-reads sequencing (ONT).

 - **Master'1 internship @<a href="https://www.univ-brest.fr/umr1078-genetique-genomique-biotechnologies/fr" target="_blank">INSERM UMR 1078</a> (_2 months from January to February 2023_)**